Ten Things You Might Not Know about Gonzaga University

 Parli Italiano?
-Nearly 53 percent of Gonzaga undergraduates study abroad before they graduate.
+Over 56 percent of Gonzaga undergraduates study abroad before they graduate.

 Did you know 99% of Gonzaga students receive merit-based scholarships?
 We've "bracketized" this year's one day giving challenge for scholarships.
 Check out how it works and get ready to vote here.

 High-fives from the doctors.The first class of University of Washington School of Medicine students to complete their Foundations curriculum at Gonzaga gave GU high marks.

 Gonzaga football has been undefeated since 1941!
 OK, so the sport was dropped due to World War II and the lack of available men, but not until after we sent 23 players to the NFL.